General Terms and Conditions of Sale and Delivery

 Separate training measures on the use of the machine will be carried out after the machine is accepted by the Buyer as being in conformity with the contract.
 The costs of these on-site training measures at the Buyer’s premises or at the premises of Niebling GmbH, which are not related to commissioning and which must be ordered separately by the Buyer, shall be borne by the Buyer in accordance with the Seller’s price list (General Terms and Conditions of Service).
 Travel expenses and travel costs, per diems and costs of accommodation shall also be borne by the Buyer upon production of invoices/receipts.

-10. Non-acceptance by the Buyer and cancellation
+10. Non-acceptance by the Buyer

 If the Buyer has not confirmed its acceptance of the machine or the tools within 4 weeks after notification of readiness for acceptance, the machine or tools shall be deemed to have been accepted.